Susan Binford: 512-415-4820

 Tori Yu: 512-232-4054

-As the Dean’s Distinguished Fellow, Castro will join the faculty of the LBJ School in designing innovative approaches to the study of public policy, governance and politics.
+As the Dean's Distinguished Fellow, Castro will join the faculty of the LBJ School in designing innovative approaches to the study of public policy, governance and politics.
 Initially, Castro will lead a seminar series examining the complexities of policy development through the lens of housing.
+The series, "Policy Matters: Tackling Public Issues Through the Lens of Housing," will begin in January 2018.

-As Fellow of the Dávila Chair in International Trade Policy, Castro will contribute to the School’s strategic engagement with Latin America to tackle complex economic, political, technical and social policy issues.
+As fellow of the Dávila Chair in International Trade Policy, Castro will contribute to the School’s strategic engagement with Latin America to tackle complex economic, political, technical and social policy issues.
 The Dávila Chair was created by Jaime and Pilar Dávila in honor of Victor Ramón Dávila, Sr. to recruit and retain a holder of world-class stature with serious interest in U.S.-Mexico trade policy.

 "Education has always been one of my top priorities," Castro said.
 "The LBJ School is rooted in the bold legacy of President Lyndon B. Johnson and his vision of a school that produces thinkers and doers.
 This is an extraordinary time for young people to dedicate their futures to public service, and the LBJ School under the leadership of Dean Evans recognizes the need to make transformative changes in the way we prepare the next generation of public leaders.
 I'm eager to be a part of this modern educational environment."